ollegreen/Retail_Sales_Demand_Predictions/Proposal/capstone_proposal.md

 * IsHoliday - whether the week is a special holiday week
 * Sales

-#### 2. sales data-set.csv
+#### 2. train.csv

-Historical sales data, which covers to 2010-02-05 to 2012-11-01.
+Historical sales data used for training.
 Within this tab you will find the following fields:

 * Store - the store number
 * Dept - the department number